 James Comey was already a polarizing figure before the 2016 election.
 The former FBI director just became more popular and loathed when he looked into Hilary Clinton’s leaked emails days before the 2016 election, plus his conflicts with President Donald Trump.
 Comey wrote about his experiences with the president in the bestseller, “A Higher Loyalty: Truth, Lies, and Leadership,” which has now been adapted into a Showtime miniseries called The Comey Rule.

 The Comey Rule Trailer

-Jeff Daniels is playing the former FBI director, while the great Domhnall Gleeson (Calvary) is playing Donald Trump.
+Jeff Daniels is playing the former FBI director, while the great Brendan Gleeson is playing Donald Trump.
 Even in the few seconds we see of Gleeson as Trump, it’s uncanny how close he got to the real man.
 Gleeson is a tremendous actor, so it’s no surprise, but still, it’s startling to see (via Vanity Fair):

 From the Mind of Billy Ray

 Billy Ray knows how to effectively adapt real life events for the big screen.
 The writer-director made his directorial debut with the fantastic Shattered Glass, a movie that’s more timely than ever now.
 He did a solid job with Breach, as well as writing Captain Phillips.
 Ray is just a damn fine craftsman as a writer.
 Everything is in the right place in his stories.